orange-cloudfoundry/cf-audit-actions/README.md

   -h, --help                 Show this help message

 Available commands:
-  ssh      Check if ssh is enabled in spaces and deactivate it if it reach the time limit ssh-app  Check if ssh is enabled in apps and deactivate it if it reach the time limit
+  org-limiter  Delete all apps which has been created after a period of time in an org ssh          Check if ssh is enabled in spaces and deactivate it if it reach the time limit ssh-app      Check if ssh is enabled in apps and deactivate it if it reach the time limit
 ```

 ## Concourse pipelines